Companies that use RB2B

 I noticed consistent themes around pipeline generation and efficiency.
 Companies want to "automate social selling and give them unique intent data" and "uncover net new pipeline" through better visitor identification.
 Multiple postings emphasize "personalize outreach at scale" and building "AI-powered workflows that integrate marketing, sales, and RevOps systems."
 The underlying pain point is clear: teams need to identify anonymous website visitors, enrich that data automatically, and route high-intent prospects to sales without manual effort.
 RB2B solves the critical gap between marketing traffic and qualified sales conversations.

-Based on an analysis of tech stacks from companies that use RB2B
+Source: Analysis of tech stacks from 1,818 companies that use RB2B

 Commonly Paired Technologies